 Here in the Christ-haunted South, Calvinists are in the minority, and images of Jesus are everywhere.
 I grew up in a rural Southern Baptist church that was adorned with stained-glass windows depicting the life of Christ.
 My grandmother had one of those electronic three-dimensional images of Jesus walking on water.
 I’ll admit that it was really cool.
 But can’t you just hear John Calvin turning over in his grave at the thought of it?
 In Reformed circles, we don’t make or use images of Jesus – or so we say.

 That images violate the second commandment is clearly stated in both the Heidelberg and Westminster catechisms.
 And yet, images of Jesus are so prevalent in children’s curricula that it is difficult to find a Presbyterian church without them.
-And if Westminster is the standard, just imagine (or don’t) how many Reformed children and adults are violating it every Sunday when they imagine Jesus “in [their] mind[s],” an act that the Larger Catechism question 109 forbids.
+And if Westminster is the standard, just imagine (or don’t) how many Reformed children and adults are violating it every Sunday when they imagine Jesus “in mind,” an act that the Larger Catechism question 109 forbids.

 The question about the 2nd commandment is just as relevant today as it was in the sixteenth century.
 Yet, if we could transport a handful of the Reformers from the sixteenth century to the present day and ask them whether it is appropriate for us to make images of Jesus, we would likely be surprised by their answers.

 For example, Luther would undoubtedly be the first to pipe up.
 “Ja,” he would say, “as I told Karlstadt, images are a great tool for teaching the uneducated about the difference between Law and Gospel.
 It is a greater idolatry to remove them from the church, as their removal would bind men’s consciences into thinking what is lawful is now forbidden.”

 Zwingli would then respond, “Nein!
 We must remove all images from the churches because the mere fabricating of an image for sacred use violates the 2nd commandment!”